PiggyAwesome/useless/README.md

-Yo mamma so fat when God said let it be light he told your mamma to move
+Yo mamma so fat when she fell no one laughed but the ground started cracking up